slauger/resume-web/README.md

 ![example](example.png)

-[Here](https://slauger.github.io/resume-web/) you can find and example, hosted on GitHub Pages.
+[Here](https://slauger.github.io/resume-web/) you can find an example, hosted on GitHub Pages.

 ---